 Afraid you’re one of the 94%+ of SaaS companies with errors on their homepage?
-Use our Single Webpage Editing option to get your web page professionally edited for just $99, returned to you in 1-2 business days.
+Use our single document editing service option to get your web page professionally edited for just $99, returned to you in 1-2 business days.

 The big vision and statement behind EditorNinja is to reduce the number of companies that are hurting their own revenue by not editing their website copy, which then lowers their conversion rates and hurts their business inadvertently.
 I call these “unforced errors,” and they are preventable.

 I wrote a post last November titled “Typos are costing your business money.
 A lot of it” that you can reference to see the studies, though the main takeaways include:

 - 74% of UK online buyers notice spelling and grammar online.